-The biggest headache for the fashion business today is staying relevant, and relevance comes from investing in research, development, and innovation.
+The biggest headache for the fashion business today is staying relevant, and relevance comes from investing in research, development, and fashion innovation.

 When I talk with clients about innovation and test them to see if they are ready to think outside their comfort zone, many become quite anxious.
 They always seem to link the word ‘innovation’ to technology and do not see how innovation can relate to them, especially if in some cases they have an artisan luxury brand.
 Excerpt from The Fashion Switch